opennorth/represent-canada-data/README.md

 ### Lineage

-All datasets are from government sources, with one exception: the postal code dataset in the `postcodes/fed` directory is from [Geocoder.ca](http://geocoder.ca/). ([Canada Post has sued Geocoder.ca](http://geocoder.ca/?sued=1) for distributing this file.)
+All datasets are from government sources, with one exception: the postal code<sup>OM</sup> dataset in the `postcodes/fed` directory is from [Geocoder.ca](http://geocoder.ca/). ([Canada Post has sued Geocoder.ca](http://geocoder.ca/?sued=1) for distributing this file.)
 The `definition.py` files will have more details on sources and any modifications made to the files.
+Postal Code<sup>OM</sup> is an official mark of Canada Post Corporation.

 ### Completeness

 We do not have permission to redistribute every dataset available through the [Represent API](http://represent.opennorth.ca/api/).
-Specifically, we do not have permission from the Government of Ontario to distribute its [boundary file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/Shapefile.htm) and [postal code concordance file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/PostalCodeFile.htm).
+Specifically, we do not have permission from the Government of Ontario to distribute its [boundary file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/Shapefile.htm) and [postal code<sup>OM</sup> concordance file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/PostalCodeFile.htm) (no longer available).
 You must download these files separately from Elections Ontario.
 You may then use the `definition.py` file we provide to load it into the database.

 ## Contributing